Organic Cress Sprint

 How to Cultivate:

-Cress can be grown in the garden and harvested as a larger plant.
+Organic Cress Sprint can be grown in the garden and harvested as a larger plant.
 Broadcast the seeds into well-prepared soil, gently rake them in, and thin the plants as needed during growth.

 For indoor seedling harvesting, sow cress seeds in compost-filled punnets or on kitchen paper.
 Keep them moist and in good light.
 Harvest when the first true frilly leaves appear and the seedlings reach a height of 5–10 cm.
 Use scissors for clean cutting.